mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 ## Part Four: Working with Writers

 After hiring a writer, your next step is teaching them the style of writing you want.
-This section explains how to help writers learn to write well for you and how to ensure that your best writers stick with you.
+This section explains how to help writers learn to write well for you and how to ensure that your best writers stick around.

 [Read more](/hiring-content-writers/4-working-with-writers/)